appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 #### Async fields

 Async fields are properties that can trigger an action or perform an operation.
-They're updated as soon as the data is received.

 ![Input Widget - Async Fields](</img/Writing_Code__Creating_Workflows__Async_Fields__Input_Widget.png>)